-You can attach one or more tasks to any pull request comment, to track required work identified during a review.
-Anyone with permission to browse a pull request can create a task on any comment, and can browse, resolve or reopen existing tasks in the pull request.
-Repository admins and pull request authors can edit and delete any task in the pull request.
-Reviewers and others can only edit or delete their own tasks.
-A Bitbucket Server administrator can set a merge check that requires all tasks to be resolved before the pull request can be merged.
+You can create a task on the entire pull request, a particular fie, or on specific lines of code in a file to track required work identified during a code review.
+Convert a task into a comment, or a comment into a task.
+Anyone with permission to browse a pull request can resolve them.
+Repository admins and pull request authors can only edit, delete, or convert their own tasks.
+A Bitbucket Server administrator can enable a merge check that requires all tasks to be resolved before the pull request can be merged.
 See Checks for merging pull requests.

 Watching and notifications